Sanlokii/CTF-write-ups/Midnightflag/to_be_private_or_not_be_private.md

-# CTF Midnight flag
+# CTF Midnight Flag : INEKTION

 ## Web / Stéganographie

-### Challenge : To be private or not be private
+### Challenge : To be private or not to be private

 **Auteur :** Spownark / **Points :** 500